VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Representation alignment metrics

-Following~\citet{platonic}, we fix $k = 10$ and apply outlier filtering with channel-wise normalization before computing CKNNA.
-For layer-wise analysis in generative models, we use spatial tokens only (discarding [CLS] tokens as in REG~\citep{reg}) and compute the alignment after global pooling along the spatial dimension for both model and reference features.
-All generative models are evaluated under a unified setting, where the input is the noised latent at diffusion timestep $t = 0.5$, conditioned on the null label, consistent with the setup in REPA~\citep{repa}.
+Following~\cite{platonic}, we use $\mathrm{top}\text{-}k=10$ with channel-wise normalization and outlier filtering before computing CKNNA.
+For layer-wise analysis in generative models, we use spatial tokens only (discarding [CLS] tokens as in REG~\cite{reg}) and compute alignment after global pooling along the spatial dimension for both model and reference features.
+All generative models are evaluated in a unified setting, using the noised latent at diffusion timestep $t=0.5$ with null-conditioning, consistent with the protocol in REPA~\cite{repa}.

-\section{Architectural Details of VFM-VAE}
+\section{Architectural details of VFM-VAE}

+This section provides implementation-level details of the VFM-VAE architecture that are omitted from the main paper for clarity.
+We describe the projection module used for latent compression and expansion, the structure of the progressive reconstruction blocks in the decoder, the upsampling unit, and the two-branch latent routing strategy.
+These components together form the complete tokenizer and decoder design used in our experiments.